xsdk-project/xsdk-examples/mfem/ginkgo/README.md

 ## More about the MFEM-Ginkgo integration

 Modifying MFEM code to use Ginkgo via MFEM's wrappers is simple.
-First, we create a `GinkgoExecutor` wrapper (for Ginkgo's `Executor` class) to match the device configuration of MFEM:
+First, we create a `GinkgoExecutor` wrapper (for Ginkgo's `Executor` class).
+The example shows both ways to create a `GinkgoExecutor`: if MFEM is using CUDA or HIP, we match the device configuration of MFEM.
+Otherwise, we explicitly create a `Reference` executor for the CPU.

 ```
+Ginkgo::GinkgoExecutor *exec;
- Ginkgo::GinkgoExecutor exec(device); //device is the MFEM Device configuration
+// device is the MFEM Device configuration
+if (device.Allows(Backend::HIP_MASK) || device.Allows(Backend::CUDA_MASK))
+  exec = new Ginkgo::GinkgoExecutor(device);
+else
+  exec = new Ginkgo::GinkgoExecutor(Ginkgo::GinkgoExecutor::REFERENCE);
 ```

 The Ginkgo wrappers in MFEM provide mix-and-match interoperability: